clearlinux/clr-installer/Readme.md

 ```

 # Multiple Installer Modes
-Currently the installer supports 2 modes (a third one is on the way):
+Currently the installer supports 3 modes
 1. Mass Installer - using an install descriptor file
 2. TUI - a text based user interface
-3. GUI - a graphical user interface (yet to come)
+3. GUI - a graphical user interface

 ## Using Mass Installer
 In order to use the Mass Installer provide a ```--config```, such as: